 CORE/El Centro is a dynamic, grassroots non-profit organization that offers individuals of all income levels access to natural healing therapies.
 The center is a place where healing and transformation occur daily for individuals, families and the community.
 Services are provided by professionals in the fields of Chinese medicine, massage therapy, energy work and holistic exercise and meet the needs of a variety of populations, including women, men, children, survivors of trauma, those with chronic health issues, survivors of cancer and beyond.

-The Milwaukee Area Health Education Center serves southeast Wisconsin to connect school-age students to health careers health professionals to communities and communities to better health.
-The Areah Health Education Center also serves as a link between TRIUMPH and the Milwaukee community.
+The Milwaukee Area Health Education Center (AHEC) serves southeast Wisconsin to connect school-age students to health careers health professionals to communities and communities to better health.
+The Area Health Education Center also serves as a link between TRIUMPH and the Milwaukee community.
 Programs include:

 - Diabetes and arthritis community health education